Bobbie Burgers

 Fred Herzog was born in Germany in 1930, and immigrated to Vancouver, BC in 1953.
 Throughout his career he worked almost exclusively with Kodachrome slide film, and only in the past decade did technology allow him to make archival pigment prints that match the exceptional colour and intensity of the Kodachrome slide.
 Herzog’s use of colour was unusual in the 1950s and 60s, a time when art photography was almost exclusively associated with black and white imagery.
 In this respect, his photographs can be seen as a pre-figuration of the “New Colour” photographers of the 1970s.

-CLICK HERE to see Fred Herzog featured in The New York Times.
+CLICK HERE to read more on Fred Herzog from The New York Times.

 Erin McSavaney focus’ on spaces of everyday life and demonstrates how under close examination our perception of reality can be changed.
 Inspired by the practices of the 1960s Photorealist painters, McSavaney’s paintings are drawn from observations of his subjective urban landscape.
 McSavaney begins by walking or biking through urban spaces and carefully documents various interactions between nature and architecture.
 He then renders hyper-realistic spaces in acrylic paint on canvas.
 From afar, these paintings appear as a photograph or film still; but upon close inspection subtle details bring attention to the physical object of painting itself.